Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 #### Timers in receiveMessages API:

-An invocation of `receiveMessages(int maxMessages, Duration maxWaitTime)` users two timers.
+An invocation of `receiveMessages(int maxMessages, Duration maxWaitTime)` uses two timers.

 The first one enables `maxWaitTime` support, controlling the maximum duration client should wait for entire batch of `maxMessages` messages to arrive.
 If `maxWaitTime` elapses before `maxMessages` messages arrive, Iterable returns whatever messages it received and completes.